eclipse/buildship/docs/stories/WebTools.md

 - ? day(s)

 ### Implementation
-- Create branch in buildship repository `wtp-integration`.
+- Create branch in buildship repository `wtp-integration`
-- Define `org.eclipse.buildship.wtp` plugin in `wtp-integration`.
+- Define `org.eclipse.buildship.wtp` plugin in `wtp-integration`
-- Define `org.eclipse.buildship.wtp.test` plugin in `wtp-integration`.
+- Define `org.eclipse.buildship.wtp.test` plugin in `wtp-integration`
-- Wait for corresponding story in TAPI to be completed.
+- Wait for corresponding story in TAPI to be completed
-- Upgrade Tooling Commons (if necessary).
+- Upgrade Tooling Commons (if necessary)
 - Define configuration class in `org.eclipse.buildship.wtp`, either configurator class, or a similar class to `DefaultWorkspaceGradleOperations`.
     - Retrieve Web application model from TAPI
     - If a project is a web application project (model will be `null` if project doesn't apply `war` plugin)